 3) Best practice is to get on the wait list as soon as possible to have the best chance of getting a spot.

 Do you provide direct education to under-served populations, schools, or would you like to grow food for the Food Bank?

-The Community Garden Outreach Program reserves a plot at each of the Community Gardens we manage for groups that offer direct education programming to youth or under-served populations, schools, or those growing food for donation to the Food Bank for Larimer County.
-We have availability for this project-based work at three community gardens located in Buckingham, Edora and the Gardens on Spring Creek.
-If you are interested in discussing your project for gardening in 2018, please contact Vicki Cotton at dmNvdHRvbkBmY2dvdi5jb20=
+The Community Garden Outreach Program reserves a plot at each of the Community Gardens we manage for groups that offer direct education programming to youth or under-served populations, schools, veterans, disabled populations, or those growing food for donation to the Food Bank for Larimer County.
+We have availability for this project-based work at several community gardens.
+If you are interested in discussing your project for gardening, please contact Vicki Cotton at dmNvdHRvbkBmY2dvdi5jb20=

 This program is currently on hold.